Kashuab/Customer-Fields-REST-API-Client-for-Node.js/README.md

 An error will be thrown if `document` is in the `window`.
 Again, *do not use this library in the browser.*

+## Playground

+The project includes a script that allows you to experiment with the client in the terminal.

+1. Clone this repo
+2. `cd customer-fields-api-client-node`
+3. `yarn`
+4. `yarn icc`

 ## Error handling

 Many different errors can be thrown as a result of attempts to save bad data.
 Here's how you can catch them: